leobudima/elogii-blog/content/saving-time-with-delivery-management-software-how-much-time-do-you-actually-save.md

 And at one point, you’ll be done with the planning phase in less than 15 seconds.
 So you can quickly move on to the next stage of the delivery.

-### Speed up fulfilment & delivery
+### Speed up fulfillment & delivery

-Let’s face it, the standard 2 to 3-day delivery is fast-becoming a thing of the past.
+Let’s face it, the standard 2 to 3-day delivery is fast becoming a thing of the past.

-As customers continue to ask for speed and convenience, last-mile delivery is moving closer to free, same-day fulfilment each day.
+As customers continue to ask for speed and convenience, last-mile delivery is moving closer to free, same-day fulfillment each day.

 In fact, [**delivery statistics**](https://elogii.com/blog/delivery-statistics-2020/) say free one-day delivery is the ideal delivery method preferred by 95% of consumers.

-So it’s imperative to use technology to **speed up fulfilment**.
+So it’s imperative to use technology to **speed up fulfillment**.

 And that’s where delivery management software steps in.